 Remove three screws securing the keyboard on the bottom of the laptop.

-It’ not necessary to remove the memory module in order to replace the cooling fan.
+It’ not necessary to remove the memory cover.

 STEP 2.

-Insert a sharp object between the bottom of the keyboard and palm rest and carefully lift up the keyboard.
+Insert a sharp object between the bottom of the keyboard and palm rest and carefully lift it up.

 Place the keyboard upside down on the palm rest.